canonical/rob-cos-overlay/terraform/modules/microceph/README.md

 For more information,
 refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).

-> Note: This module temporarily lives here until the microceph charm provides its own.
+> [!IMPORTANT]

-## Requirements
+> This module requires a Juju K8s model to be available.

-This module requires a Juju machine model to be available.
+> Refer to the [usage section](#usage) below for more details.

-Refer to the [usage section](#usage) below for more details.
+> [!NOTE] This module temporarily lives here until the microceph charm provides its own.

 ## Usage